Lena Kelly • July 11, 2017

 Many people who aren’t sure if joining a church is right for them will feel at-ease knowing they are not the only unchurched people there.
 Use the day to encourage these people to come back the following week.
 You might consider beginning a sermon series that day so that people know what to expect the following week.
 In the days that follow Friends and Family Day, reach out to the individuals who came to show them that they are important to you.
 They’ll soon see how they can fit into your community.

 Streaming your services online is one of the most powerful ways to share your ministry with people beyond your church walls.
 Though current members find immense value in being able to tune into your sermons online when they’re traveling or sick, online sermons are an excellent way to reach and engage potential members, and bring them to your church.

 Think about it – 40 million people will move in 2017.
 When believers look into new neighborhoods, one of the first things they’ll look into are the churches in the neighborhood.
 Streaming your sermons lets you best convey the spirit and mission of your church.
 It ensures that your church stands out and gives people a taste of what it’s like to be a part of your community.

 Many pastors enjoy the idea of streaming, but think it will reduce in-person church attendance.
-If you find yourself in those shoes, read this post.

 Though getting people in the door is important, having a passionate and engaged church body is essential to the vitality of any church.
 Challenge your community to get involved in the issues that are most meaningful to them.
 Passionate people want their work to be successful, so they’re likely to invite others to join them and see the fruits of their labor.
 This is an excellent tactic for organic growth.